-The [name of franchisor] directors are responsible for the preparation and fair presentation of the statement as at [date of financial year end] to reflect the position of the franchisor at that date, and the ability of [name of franchisor] to meet their debts as and when they fall due over the 12 month period from that date.
-This responsibility includes such controls as the directors' determine is necessary to enable the preparation of a statement that is free from material misstatement, whether due to fraud or error.
+The [name of franchisorentity] directors are responsible for the preparation and fair presentation of the statement which has been prepared as at [date of financial year end] to reflect the position of the franchisor at that date, and the ability of [name of franchisorentity] to meet theirse debts as and when they fall due over the 12 month period from that date.
+This responsibility includes-such controls as the directors' determine is necessary to enable the preparation of a statement that is free from material misstatement, whether due to fraud or error. establishing, designing, implementing and maintaining internal controls relevant to the preparation and fair presentation of the statement that is free from material misstatement, whether due to fraud or errors; selecting and applying appropriate accounting policies; and making accounting estimates that are reasonable in the circumstances